alemart/encantar-js/docs/getting-started/set-up-a-web-server.md

 Let's prepare our local environment in order to create our first WebAR experience.

-We're going to use the Free Edition of MARTINS.js in this guide.
-The Free Edition is suitable for personal study, educational purposes and open-source projects.
-More information [in this link](../download.md){ ._blank }.

 ## Create a file structure

 Let's create a file structure for our AR experience: